On the geometry of star domains and the spectra of Hodge-Laplace operators: Abstract

 \section{Abstract}

-We study the eigenvalues of Hodge--Laplace operators over bounded convex domains.
-Generalizing contributions by Guerini and Savo, we show that the Poincar\'e--Friedrichs constants of the Sobolev de~Rham complexes increase with the degree of the forms.
-We establish that the spectra of Hodge--Laplace operators converge when the domain is approximated by a sequence of convex domains up to a bi-Lipschitz deformation of the boundary.
-As preparatory work with independent relevance, we study the gauge function and the reciprocal radial function of convex sets, providing new proofs for Lipschitz estimates by Vre\'{c}ica and Toranzos for the reciprocal radial function and improving a Lipschitz estimate for the gauge function due to Beer.
+We study Poincar\'e--Friedrichs--Weber constants for Sobolev differential forms on bounded convex domains and on domains star-shaped with respect to a ball.
+Generalizing work by Guerini and Savo, our main result shows that the Poincar\'e--Friedrichs--Weber constants in the Sobolev de~Rham complexes on bounded convex domains are nonincreasing in the degree of the differential forms.
+In particular, the Poincar\'e constant is an upper bound for the Poincar\'e--Friedrichs--Weber constants.
+We also obtain estimates for the Poincar\'e--Friedrichs--Weber constants on domains star-shaped with respect to a ball.
+As preparatory work, which may be of independent interest, we study the gauge function and the expansion function of bounded convex sets and star domains, providing new proofs of Lipschitz estimates by Vre\'{c}ica and Toranzos for the expansion function and improving a Lipschitz estimate for the gauge function due to Beer.